HomeWhat is Prepayment Rate?Debt FacilityWhat is Prepayment Rate?

 Pay Loans Faster

-By making extra payments, borrowers end up paying off the full balance faster and shorten the life of the loan.
-This saves money on total interest paid over the long run.
+By making extra payments, borrowers save on interest, end up paying off the full balance faster, and shorten the life of the loan.

 Lower Lifetime Interest Costs